runtimeverification/erc20-semantics/erc20.md

-Checking and updating the `Caller`'s allowance may look unnecessary for transfers from an account to itself, but if we do not do it then implementations would require to treat this case as special and thus would require more code and computation and thus more gas.
+Checking and updating the `Caller`'s allowance may look unnecessary for transfers from an account to itself, but if we do not do it then ERC20-compliant implementations would require to treat this case as special and thus would require more code and computation and thus more gas.
 Like for `transfer`, our specification above favors implementations that first withdraw and then deposit the `Value`.
-To favour implementations that first deposit and then withdraw value, we would need to replace the last side condition above with an overflow check.
+To favor implementations that first deposit and then withdraw, we would need to replace the last side condition above with an overflow check.

-##### Case 3: `From` different from `To`; throw
+#### 3.3.6.3 Case 3: `From` different from `To`; throw

 This is simply the complement of Case 1: